What is Peanut Butter?

 Health Benefits of Peanut Butter

-Apart from its great taste, peanut butter has vital nutrients that are essential for the body.
-Some of the health benefits of peanut butter include the following:
+Apart from its great taste, peanut butter may have vital nutrients that are essential for the body.
+The health benefits of this tasty butter include the following:

-Rich Source of Protein: Peanut butter (100 grams) contains a high amount of protein (25 – 30 grams).
-Proteins that we eat are broken down into amino acids which are then utilized in each and every cell for repairing and building the body.
-A cell divides by using protein as its fundamental building material.
+Peanut butter (100 grams) may contain a high amount of protein (25 – 30 grams).
+Proteins that we eat are broken down into amino acids, which are then utilized in every cell for repairing and building the body.

 A 2016 research paper published in the Journal of Food Science and Technology has revealed that peanuts can be an excellent source of compounds like resveratrol, phenolic acids, flavonoids, and phytosterols that completely stop the absorption of cholesterol from the diet.
 Probably, the fat content in peanut butter is almost equal to that of the fats found in olive oil.
-Peanut butter contains both polyunsaturated fats and monounsaturated fats.
+It contains both polyunsaturated fats and monounsaturated fats.
 As these fats are not saturated, they are good to consume without putting the heart at any risk.
-The unsaturated fats in peanut butter help to lower bad cholesterol levels (low density lipoprotein) and promote the circulation of good cholesterol (high density lipoprotein).
+The unsaturated fats in peanut butter can help to lower bad cholesterol levels (low-density lipoprotein) and may promote the circulation of good cholesterol (high-density lipoprotein).

-Reduced Risk of Type II Diabetes: Consuming peanut butter can also be beneficial in reducing the risk of type II diabetes.
-Peanuts contain not only protein, but also unsaturated fats.
-Unsaturated fats have been noted to improve insulin sensitivity.
-Research into peanut butter consumption and diabetes showed that a higher intake of peanut butter and other nuts lowers the risk of type II diabetes.
+Consuming peanut butter can also be beneficial in reducing the risk of type 2 diabetes.
+Peanuts contain not only protein but also unsaturated fats.
+Unsaturated fats may have been noted to improve insulin sensitivity.
+Research into peanut butter consumption and diabetes showed that a higher intake of peanut butter and other nuts can lower the risk of type 2 diabetes.

-Source of Vitamins: Peanut butter contains many vitamins that are good for our body to function properly.
-Vitamin A found in peanut butter is helpful for eyesight, while vitamin C helps to boost the immune system and heals simple ulcers faster.
-On the other hand, the vitamin E found in peanut butter is also a very important micronutrient needed by our body to dissolve complex fatty acid structures and fat blockages in arteries.
+Peanut butter contains many vitamins that are can be good for our body to function properly.
+Vitamin A found in it can be helpful for eyesight, while vitamin C may help to boost the immune system and heals simple ulcers faster.
+On the other hand, vitamin E found in peanut butter can be a very important micronutrient needed by our body to dissolve complex fatty acid structures and fat blockages in the arteries.

-Antioxidant Properties: Peanut butter contains antioxidant properties due to the presence of folate, niacin, pantothenic acid, pyridoxine, riboflavin, and thiamin.
-One of the antioxidants found in peanut butter is resveratrol.
-Resveratrol is a polyphenol antioxidant which has been found to be effective in controlling certain types of cancers, heart disease, Alzheimer’s disease, viral and/or fungal infections, and degenerative nerve diseases.
+Peanut butter may contain antioxidant properties due to the presence of folate, niacin, pantothenic acid, pyridoxine, riboflavin, and thiamin.
+One of the antioxidants found in it is resveratrol.
+Resveratrol is a polyphenolic antioxidant that may help in controlling chronic diseases.

 Peanut butter is a good source of magnesium (170mg/100 grams).
-This makes up for 42% of the daily recommended value of magnesium.
+This makes up 42% of the daily recommended value of magnesium.
 Magnesium has an important role to play in muscle, bone, and immunity development in the body.
-Magnesium also helps in regulating blood sugar levels and blood pressure.
+Magnesium can also help in regulating blood sugar levels and blood pressure.
 Its presence in our body may help in probably more than 300 biochemical reactions that are extremely important for our survival.

-High in Potassium: Peanut butter contains potassium (70 mg/100g) that acts as an electrolyte and is a fluid-balancing element in the body.
+Peanut butter contains potassium (70 mg/100g) that may act as an electrolyte and is a fluid-balancing element in the body.
 In comparison to sodium, which directly puts pressure on the cardiovascular system in the form of hypertension, potassium does not put any pressure either on the blood or on the cardiovascular system.
-In effect, potassium is a heart-friendly element that is found in high quantities in peanut butter.
+In effect, potassium is a heart-friendly element that is found in possibly high quantities in peanut butter.

-Dietary Fiber: Peanuts and peanut butter are both high in dietary fiber.
+Peanuts and peanut butter are both high in dietary fiber.
 One cup or approximately 125 g of peanuts and peanut butter has 12 g and 20 g of dietary fiber, respectively.
-Dietary fiber is one of the most important parts in our diet, since a lack of dietary fiber can lead to several health problems and diseases such as constipation, diabetes, cholesterol, and various heart diseases.
+Dietary fiber is one of the most important parts of our diet since a lack of dietary fiber can lead to several health problems and diseases such as constipation, diabetes, cholesterol, and various heart diseases.

 The symptoms of the allergy include vomiting, diarrhea, abdominal pain, anaphylaxis, asthma, and angioedema.
 If untreated, the anaphylactic shock can be fatal.
 According to the study, about 3 million Americans are presently affected by peanut and tree nut allergy.